glebignatski/Calculator-GUI-Application/README.md

 # Calculator-GUI-Application
-# To run the file from the Terminal
+# To run the Program from the Terminal
 # javac Calculator.java
 # java Calculator